saxenaprerit/WHO-ggplot/README.md

 # WHO-ggplot

-The code uses an open source data from WHO and used ggplot library in R to create visualizations
+The code uses an open source data from WHO(World Health Organization) and ggplot library in R has been used to create visualizations